A New Family with a Fourth Lepton Flavor

-Such a connection would seem to exist only in the case when the gauge symmetry \cite{23,24} is absent.
-But unlike the earlier descriptions of the nature of this invariance, its mass structure \cite{25} establishes (\ref{32}) from the point of view of the unified principle.
+Such a connection would seem to exist [23,24] only at the absence of gauge invariance.
+But unlike the earlier descriptions of nature of this symmetry, its mass structure [25] establishes Eq. (\ref{32}) from the point of view of a unified principle.

-We recognize that (\ref{32}) is incompatible with the charge quantization, if this law does not possess any structural properties.
-On the other hand, as stated in (\ref{32}), each electrically charged particle says in favor of a kind of magnetically charged monoparticle \cite{26}.
+We recognize that Eq. (\ref{32}) is incompatible with charge [10,11] quantization, if it does not possess any structural properties.
+On the other hand, as stated in Eq. (\ref{32}), each electrically charged particle says in favor of a kind of magnetically charged monoparticle [26].
 In such a situation, the same neutrino can lead to quantization of magnetic charges of all mononeutrinos and vice versa.

-In a similar way one can as an example introduce an arbitrary electric charge \cite{27}.
+In a similar way, one can as an example introduce an arbitrary electric charge [27].
 At the same time, the standard electroweak theory [28-30], by itself, does not exclude a given procedure.

-It is clear, however, that the available laboratory facts \cite{16} define the upper limits of the neutrino mass and charge.
-There are the earlier \cite{31} and the comparatively new \cite{32} experiments, the analysis of which predicts the existence of neutrino universality.
-A beautiful example \cite{32} is the following:
+It is clear, however, that the available laboratory facts [16] define only the upper limits of the neutrino mass and charge.
+There are also the earlier [31] and comparatively new [32] experiments, the analysis of which predicts the existence of neutrino universality.
+A beautiful example [32] is the following:

 The solutions (\ref{17}) and (\ref{32}) indicate herewith to a principle that